Carly-Schaaf/Adventurebnb/README.md

 ![alt text](https://user-images.githubusercontent.com/39382120/47235832-13c10100-d38f-11e8-9234-4996da49bad3.png "Listings Page")

-My listing view page enables logged-in users to book that listing.
-Users can only book if another user has not already booked that date, and can only book for the number of guests that the listing allows for.
+My listing show-page enables logged-in users to book that listing.
+Users can only book if another user has not already booked that date or any overlapping dates, and only for the number of guests that the listing allows for.
 I built my calendar feature using AirBnB's own calendar library, React-Dates.

 ![alt text](https://user-images.githubusercontent.com/39382120/54859680-8c751200-4ccd-11e9-82f2-8dbde9bcb34d.png "Bookings Page")

-Here, logged-in users can view their bookings and edit or cancel those bookings.
-The edit form pre-fills the user’s previous reservation information for their reference when editing.
+Here, logged-in users can view their bookings as well as edit or cancel them.
+The edit-booking form pre-fills users' current reservation information for their reference when editing.

 ### Technologies used
  1. Javascript
- 2. Ruby on Rails for backend
+ 2. Ruby on Rails
  3. PostgreSQL
  4. HTML
- 5. CSS
+ 5. SCSS/CSS

 ### Libraries used:

-* React.js
+* React.js (incl. react-router-dom)
-* Redux
+* Redux (incl. react-redux, redux-thunk middleware)
-* Moment.js
+* jQuery for Ajax calls to my API
-* React-Dates - AirBnB engineering's own calendar library
+* React-Dates - AirBnB engineering's calendar library
 * Google Map API, Google Places Autocomplete, Google Geocoding API
 * Bcrypt for user authorization
 * AWS S3 buckets to store user and listing photos